Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: PAC Analysis

+The following lemma describes the relationship of value function with a certain policy between \textbf{Modified MDP} and \textbf{Original PCMDP}.

-\begin{lemma} The value function given by policy $\pi^k$ in the proposed algorithm for the modified problem, $W_{1,\xi}^{\pi_k}$, can be expressed by the value function for the approximated CMDP problem $V_{1,\xi}^{\pi_k}$, plus a term describing the violation of constraints.
-Formally,
+\begin{lemma} The value function with policy $\pi$ in \textbf{Modified MDP}, $W_{1,\xi}^{\pi}$, can be expressed by the value function with policy $\pi$ in \textbf{Original PCMDP}, $V_1^{\pi}$, with a gap term describing the violation of constraints.
+More formally,

 \end{lemma}

 \begin{proof} According to the definition of function $W$, we expand it as follows.